lafriedel/100-days-of-code/log.md

 **Today's Progress**: Continued working on Javascript lessons on freeCodeCamp: switch statements, returning boolean values, and working with objects.

 **Thoughts:** It went ok today.
 I'm starting to understand the logic of JS a bit better.

+### R1D14: 1/21/18

+**Today's Progress**: Still working with Javascript on freeCodeCamp.
+Today it was accessing information in objects, nested objects, and nested arrays, and I began working with for loops.

+**Thoughts:** Feeling good about it.
+Although I know when I get to the first project challenge using Javascript, there's going to be a dip in my confidence for sure!